johno/johnotander.github.io/_posts/2014-03-05-open-bundled-gem-in-sublime-text.md

 # => /Users/johnotander/.rvm/gems/ruby-2.1.1/gems/rspec-2.14.1
 ```

-However, I wanted to make it just as simple to actually open the gem in Sublime Text, so I wrote the following bash function that's included in my Zsh config (.zshrc):
+However, I wanted to make it just as simple to open the gem in Sublime Text.
+So I wrote the following bash function:

 ```bash
 function gs () {